l00p3/luproject_template/README.md

     set(PROJECT_NAME your_project_name)
     ```
   where, again, *your_project_name* is the **Name** that you chosed for your project

+- Do the same operation to the file *python/my_project/CMakeLists.txt* (maybe this is better if done with scikit build variable)

 ### Last Steps Before to Start